syntaxseed/dokucrypt2/README.md

             alt="follow on Mastodon"></a>&nbsp;&nbsp;<a href="https://github.com/syntaxseed#donatecontribute"><img src="https://img.shields.io/badge/Sponsor-Project-blue" alt="Sponsor Project" /></a>
 </div>

+> THIS PLUGIN IS NO LONGER MAINTAINED.
+Please see: https://www.dokuwiki.org/plugin:dokucrypt3 for an unofficial replacement.
+Please use at your own discretion.

 This is a plugin for DokuWiki to support client side cryptography.

 * https://www.dokuwiki.org/plugin:dokucrypt2